-- 1. Pull the old seals out of their retaining grooves. - 2.
-Clean the grooves if necessary with the thin end of the wax scraper and 70% alcohol. - 3.
-Push the new seals into the grooves.
-Ensure they are fully seated.
-Figure 7-14 and Figure 7-15 show how the seals fit into the grooves.
+- 1 Pull the old seals out of their retaining grooves. - 2 Clean the grooves if necessary with the thin end of the wax scraper and 70% alcohol.

+- 3 Push the new seals into the grooves.
+Ensure they are fully seated. - Figure 7-14 and Figure 7-15 show how the seals fit into the grooves.

-Figure 7-14: Cross section of retort seal in lid Figure 7-15: Cross section of wax bath seal in
+Figure 7-14: Cross section of retort seal in lid

-4. Equalize the tension in each seal by running your finger around the seal.
+4 Equalize the tension in each seal by running your finger around the seal.
 This should remove any tight or loose sections.

-7.3.9 Retort Acid Clean
+7.3.4 Retort Acid Clean